jtakamine/dodecahedronci/README.md

 DodecahedronCI is a continuous integration and continuous deployment server.
 The name "DodecahedronCI" is a rejection of a recent branding trend that favors simple shapes/primitives: Square, Squarespace, Box, Stripe, Line, CircleCI, etc. Additionally, DodecahedronCI itself is a rejection of the simple, lightweight component fad.
 DodecahedronCI favors complicated monolithic systems. (just kidding)

-I created this project to introduce myself to the following technologies/tools:
+Through this project, I have introduced myself to the following tools and technologies:
 * Go
+* Docker/Fig
+* PostgreSQL
-* Docker
+* JSON-RPC
 * Git
 * GitHub
 * Linux